sjb-deck/deck/README.md

 # Getting Started

+## Prerequisites

+1. Install Docker:

+    - **MacOS**:
+      Download and install Docker Desktop from [Docker's official site](https://www.docker.com/products/docker-desktop).

+    - **Windows**:
+      Download and install Docker Desktop from [Docker's official site](https://www.docker.com/products/docker-desktop).

+    - **Linux**:
+      Follow the installation instructions for your distribution from [Docker's official site](https://docs.docker.com/engine/install/).

-1. Clone the repo
+2. Clone the repo:

     ```bash
     git clone https://github.com/sjb-deck/deck.git
     ```

-2. Move into the directory
+3. Move into the directory:

     ```bash
     cd deck
     ```

-3. Install the required modules and libraries
+4. Copy the `.env` file into the current directory.

+## Running the Development Server with Docker

+You can run the development server using Docker and the provided `run.sh` script.

+1. Make the `run.sh` script executable:

     ```bash
-    pip install -r requirements.txt
+    chmod +x run.sh
     ```

+2. Run the script in development mode:

     ```bash
-    npm i
+    ./run.sh
     ```

-4. Copy over the `.env` file into the current directory
-5. Start the JSX compiler
+This script will build and start the Docker containers for the frontend, backend, and MySQL services.

+## Manually Running the Development Server

+If you prefer to manually run the development server without Docker, follow these steps:

+1. Install the required Python modules and Node.js libraries:

     ```bash
+    pip install -r requirements.txt
+    npm install
+    ```

+2. Start the JSX compiler:

+    ```bash
     npm run dev
     ```

-6. Open a new window, do the migrations and start the server
+3. Open a new terminal window, apply database migrations, and start the Django development server:

     ```bash
     python manage.py migrate
-    ```

-    ```bash
     python manage.py runserver
     ```

-## Alternative

-Run `./run.sh`, which will run the above commands for you.

-🚨 Note: Some errors will not be shown when running the shell file, look into the logs folder for any errors

 # Must Have VSCode Extensions